 - Student Life: 90+ student organizations, clubs and intramural sports

-- Accreditations: Southern Association of Colleges and Schools (SACS); National League for Nursing Accrediting Commission (NLNAC); Louisiana State Board of Nursing (LSBN); The Council for Accreditation of Counseling and Related Educational Programs (CACREP); Association to Advance Collegiate Schools of Business (AACSB); National Association of Schools of Music (NASM); American Bar Association (ABA); Association of American Law Schools (AALS); American Chemical Society (ACS); and Commission of Collegiate Nursing Education (CCNE); Accrediting Council on Education in Journalism and Mass Communication (ACEJMC); and Certification in Education for Public Relations (CEPR).
+- Accreditations: Southern Association of Colleges and Schools (SACS); National League for Nursing Accrediting Commission (NLNAC); Louisiana State Board of Nursing (LSBN); The Council for Accreditation of Counseling and Related Educational Programs (CACREP); Association to Advance Collegiate Schools of Business (AACSB); National Association of Schools of Music (NASM); American Bar Association (ABA); Association of American Law Schools (AALS); American Chemical Society (ACS); Commission of Collegiate Nursing Education (CCNE); Accrediting Council on Education in Journalism and Mass Communication (ACEJMC); and Certification in Education for Public Relations (CEPR).

 All facts are accurate as of Fall 2014 with the exception of the tuition rates, which are always posted in anticipation of the upcoming academic year.